jmtornetta/popupLightboxFromArray/readme.md

 # About
 ## Description
-Makes a lightbox popup from an array of html elements (e.g. gallery, bulleted list, slideshow).
+Makes lightbox popups from an array of html elements (e.g. a gallery, bulleted list, slideshow).
+Works on any HTML web page or website page builder where custom scripts are accepted.
+No bloat, a few simple arguments.
 ## Author
 Jon Tornetta
 https://github.com/jmtornetta